 With over fifty sliding door brands in the UK, who makes the best aluminium sliding patio doors?
-Cero, Schuco, Vitrocsa and Reynaers are at the top end of the market.
-But there are also many other excellent sliding doors in aluminium.
-We’ve put together a guide explaining why some brands are the best as well as others to consider.
+Solarlux Cero, Schuco, Vitrocsa, Panoramah and Reynaers are some of the best, but they are also at the top end of the market.
+You’ll also find many other excellent sliding doors in aluminium that look great and won’t break the bank.
+We’ve put together a guide explaining why some brands are the best and others to consider.

 The benefits of sliding doors explained

 Despite the functional benefits of bifolding doors and how they open up an entire wall, sliding doors provide a different aesthetic proposition.

 No other door on the market offers glass as large as a sliding patio door.
 Therefore if enjoying views though the doors, reduced visible aluminium mullions and getting the most light and feeling of space are what you want, sliding doors deliver an alternative proposition.

 Today’s generation of the best aluminium sliding patio doors is better than ever.
 Secure, weather resistant, insulated and smooth sliding.
 Available from two panels up to six with most products.
 The facility for panels to stack open together, open corner designs and even doors sliding into a wall disappearing from sight.
 Sliding doors create large glass walls in the home and make a great design statement.

 Even better design and engineering also ensure sliding doors come with even thinner frame profiles, a flush and seamless threshold, and substantial sizes with many top-end products.

 How to choose the best aluminium sliding patio doors for you

 There’s no worst or bad product when it comes to sliding doors.
 Made well and fitted precisely, even the cheaper sliding doors are reliable and will give a good user experience.